astravant/digital-garden-jekyll/_notes/daily-notes.md

 - Making the hypothesis,  most notably to my knowledge, by [[Buckmister Fuller]] - that at some point in the future we'll be able to transfer ourselves/consiousness to far away places.
 This seems on-base to me if consciouness is this fragile.
 Just a bunch of atoms.

 - An observation I have been pondering recently is how signigicant an impact the ideas, and theories one has at my current stage 18-25, reflects and predicts the time and energy investment of that person in the following years of their life.
-- On the contrary, it is unfortunate many people do not continue to follow these things.
+- On the contrary, it is unfortunate many people do not continue to follow these things. (this is due to a number of reasons)
 - But, I think back to [Elon's list](https://www.businessinsider.com.au/elon-musk-on-startalk-with-neil-degrasse-tyson-2015-4) of the 5 biggest areas he thinks will have the most impact on the future of humanity and he has been dedicating his life to these ideas every since.
 	- he first postulated on these ideas when he was around 20, in college.